manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### truncate()

-Empty the index of data.
+Empties the index of data.

 ```php
 $index->truncate();